The Tomorrow People: 2020s book series

+This was followed by a bi-monthly series of novellas The First One (2024) by Gary Russell, Children of the Evolution (2024) by Iain McLaughlin, Homo Inferior (2024) by Nigel Fairs and The Man Who Sold the World (2025) by Rebecca Levene and David Derbyshire, Prime Factors by Kenton Hall and The Last One (2025) by Gary Russell.

 Documentaries

 In October 2005, Fantom Films and First Time Films released the 1997 documentary about the series entitled Beyond Tomorrow.
 The documentary features interviews with cast members from the original series, including Nicholas Young (John), Peter Vaughan-Clarke (Stephen), Sammie Winmill (Carol), Elizabeth Adare (Liz), Dean Lawrence (Tyso), Mike Holoway (Mike) and Philip Gilbert.

 The following year, Fantom Films released a second DVD discussing the 1990s series with writers Lee Pressman and Grant Cathro, entitled Re-inventing The Tomorrow People.